 In addition, the term "participation" must be interpreted in the broad sense to include actual community service programs or out-of-school internships, and in-class, in-school activities that involve students in the analysis of the public, chosen because of some unique relevance to the student involved.
-Defining, analyzing, monitoring and discussing issues and policies is the fundamental participatory activity in a classroom.
+Defining, analyzing, monitoring, and discussing issues and policies is the fundamental participatory activity in a classroom.
+SU Economics (Syracuse University Project Advance) Prerequisites: US History Final Assessment: Final Exam Additional information: 1⁄2 year; 1⁄2 credit, 3 college credits, weight = 1.12 Students integrate basic economic concepts and terminology, while critically evaluating solutions to economic problems, including such issues as: the environment, distribution of resources, health care, market power, poverty, discrimination, government price controls and international trade.
+Social Studies Electives Modern America 1 & 2 Prerequisites: Global History & Geo 9 and Global History & Geo 10 Final Assessment: Local Final Exam Additional Information: Modern America 1 & 2 are each a 1⁄2 year; 1⁄2 credit, course weight = 1.00.
+Elective, course not required for graduation.